AdobeDocs/workfront.en/help/reports-and-dashboards/reports/calendars/use-custom-dates.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisites

-1. You must have custom date fields and a value within the field available in your `Workfront` instance.
+1. You must have custom date fields and a value within the field available in your Workfront instance.
 If you don't have a custom form set up with custom dates, follow the instructions in the first two sections in [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).
 1. Attach the custom form to a project, task, or issue you plan to add to the calendar, and specify a date.
 For more information, see [Add a custom form to an object](../../../workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md).

 ## Set up the group of items